Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Tomographic data transformation

-If, for a second, we imagine that these deer could be trained to enter the ranch at designed locations, walk along lines $L_i$ and exits the ranch at the end of their straight walks, then the information whether the deer contracted the disease along these lines could help map the disease propensity on the ranch and each deer walking along a line would essentially have calculated the Radon transform $R_\mu(L_i)=\int_{L_i} \mu(u,v) \sqrt{du^2+dv^2}$ of the propensity map $\mu(u,v)$ as a function of locations $(u,v)$, along the $L_i$, for deer and line $i=1,\ldots,n$.
-This is what positron emission tomography (PET) is doing with rays instead of deer, for non-invasive bran imaging for instance (Figure~\ref{fig:schema}).
+If, for a second, we imagine that the deer described in Section~\ref{subsct:data} could be trained to enter the ranch at designed locations, walk along lines $L_i$ and exits the ranch at the end of their straight walks, then the information whether the deer contracted the disease along these lines could help map the disease propensity on the ranch and each deer walking along a line would essentially have calculated the Radon transform $R_\mu(L_i)=\int_{L_i} \mu(u,v) \sqrt{du^2+dv^2}$ of the propensity map $\mu(u,v)$ as a function of locations $(u,v)$, along the $L_i$, for deer and line $i=1,\ldots,n$.
+This is what positron emission tomography (PET) is doing with rays instead of deer, for non-invasive brain imaging for instance (Figure~\ref{fig:schema}).

-While this is not feasible with deer because they do not move along straight lines, pet-imaging would be possible with well trained domesticated animals, but at the price of training them to walk along predetermined straight lines.
-Deer cannot be trained, but, while moving freely along random paths $P_i$, deer gather information about $\mu(u,v)$ with the Radon transform $R_\mu(P_i)=\int_{P_i} \mu(u,v) \sqrt{du^2+dv^2}$, for deer and path $i=1,\ldots,n$.
+This is not feasible with deer because they do not move along straight lines but, while moving freely along random paths $P_i$, deer gather information about $\mu(u,v)$ with the Radon transform $R_\mu(P_i)=\int_{P_i} \mu(u,v) \sqrt{du^2+dv^2}$, for deer and path $i=1,\ldots,n$.
 If one can extract information from GPS locations of individuals moving freely in a medium along random paths and contracting a disease or not, then one performs some imaging of the medium, here the disease propensity map.